Photography copyright basics

 No. You do not have the right to give the photo to a third party to use.
 This is a very common mistake.
 Let's say you own a bakery, and you pay a photographer to take photos of your cupcakes.
 A magazine calls and asks if they can use the photos in a story they are publishing about you.
 The answer is no. The magazine becomes the user of the photo when they are publishing it for their own editorial.
 Most photographers would be happy to have their work featured in a magazine, but that publication will have to pay the photographer for the use of the photos.

 This exact situation happened to me in 2016.
 I shot a set of photos for a local bakery.
 A few months later, they gave the photos to a nationally distributed publication, without notifying me or asking the magazine to contact me.
-At that time, I didn't know enough about copyright law to realize that I should have negotiated a license fee for the use of that photo, even after it was printed.
+At that time, I didn't know enough about copyright law to realize that I should have negotiated a usage fee for the editorial publication of that photo, even after it was printed.
 I do not blame the owners of the bakery.
 I was not using contracts at the time, so we had no clear written agreement.